PrinciplesDotDev/principles/documentation-close-to-code.md

 Documentation, in all forms, should be as close as it can be to the code.

+## Why

-The further away documentation is from the source of the code, the more difficult it becomes to understand the code. more *friction* is created in understanding the code, the slower the teams output will be and the more likely it will go unmaintained.
+The further away documentation is from the source of the code as more *friction* is created in understanding the code, this will also slow down the teams output.

-There are many forms of documentation:
+* If the documentation is not readily accessible, it will be used less and the more likely it will go unmaintained.

+## How

+To understand how it can be done, we need to look a the different levels of documentation, starting close to the code can getting further away.

+### Text Editor

+The text editor, through autocomplete and IDE ***live code commenting*** (what is it precisely?), provides the closest documentation by listing APIs methods and.
+Using an IDE with the ability to do that and also using a language which makes that functionality easier (such as a static language).

+### Comments

+Commented code, that explains the purpose of the code.
+It can also be used to enrich generated documentation.
+If it is correctly formatted it can be used to generate accurate documentation.
+This is useful between bounded contexts (****tODO: EXPLAIN) or APIs between systems, as the documentation here should be thorough.
+This prevents the need for a separate file to document the API and the developer can evaluate quickly if the documentation is correct and will be spotted between code reviews.

+### Unit tests

+Unit tests are concrete examples of how to interact with the code.
+These examples act as some of the best documentation.
+They should be right next to the source code.

 * IDEs - Documentation through autocompletion and inbuilt API tools.
 * Comments - Explaining the purpose of the code (by convention, this already exists close to the code)